-A total of 22,800 acres of hazardous fuels treatements that occurred during 2017 in the Winnemucca District.
+A total of 22,800 acres of hazardous fuels treatments that occurred during 2017 in the Winnemucca District.
 This includes maintenance of existing projects and initial treatment for multi-year projects.
+For FY 2018 there are 15,055 treatment acres planned, and 6,000 acres of monitoring.
+The fuels projects are currently underway and include a variety of maintenance treatments as well as new fuel breaks and habitat restoration projects.

 Highway Fuel Breaks: Existing highway fuel breaks along Highways 95, 290, 140, and 400 will be disked between May and August of 2017, depending upon spring moisture, within the highway right of way to stop or slow fire originating along the roadways.
 The fuels breaks were highly successful in 2017, with 5 of the 7 fires that impacted the fuels being halted from further spread.
+The fuel breaks will be maintained again in late spring of 2018, depending on soil moisture.

 Montana Mountains/Lone Willow PMU Project: Multiple projects were performed by the fuels/fire staff to support habitat restoration in the Montana Mountains area.
 This includes approximately 2,000 acres of sagebrush seedling planting in previously burned areas.
-The seedling were a combination of approximately 200,000 seedling grown at a federal nusery and 50,000 seedling obtained for the Sagebrush in Prisons Project, where state prisons grow seedlings to plant for conservation purposes.
-Additional project include 2,500 acres of areas previously treated with herbicide to control invasive speices being replanted with perennial plants.
+The seedling were a combination of approximately 200,000 seedling grown at a federal nursery and 50,000 seedling obtained for the Sagebrush in Prisons Project, where state prisons grow seedlings to plant for conservation purposes.
+Additional projects include 1,000 acres of areas previously treated with herbicide to control invasive species being replanted with perennial plants.
 This also helps reduce fire potential by eliminating or reducing the invasive annuals in the area.
-Additionally, approximately 9,000 acres were treated in to control invasive annuals, and will reseeded the following fall.
-Also, approximately 800 acres of fuels breaks received maintenance treatments.
+Additionally, approximately 6,000 acres were treated in to control invasive annuals, and will be reseeded the following fall.
+Also, approximately 2,000 acres of fuels breaks will receive maintenance treatments.

-Paradise WUI Green strips: Approximately 300 acres of fuel breaks in the Paradise Valley Area were maintained with a mowing and herbicide treatment, along with an additional 3,000 acres of chemical treatment targeting invasive annuals on previously burned areas.
-The treatments protect the community of Paradise Valley, priority sage grouse and LCT habitat in the area, and reduce invasive species in the valley, there are an additional 600 acres of maintenance by mowing and chemical treatment planned for fall of 2017.
+Paradise WUI Green strips: Approximately 600 acres of fuel breaks in the Paradise Valley Area will be maintained with a mowing and herbicide treatment, along with an additional 3,000 acres of chemical treatment targeting invasive annuals on previously burned areas.
+The treatments protect the community of Paradise Valley, priority sage grouse and LCT habitat in the area, and reduce invasive species in the valley.

 Unionville WUI Fuels Treatment: This mechanical treatment is identified in the Unionville Community Wildfire Protection Plan and is maintained every year.
-The 12-acre fuelbreak protects the community of Unionville, and was completed in June 2017.
+The 12-acre fuel break protects the community of Unionville, and was completed in June 2017.

-Little Owyhee Roadway Fuelbreaks: These fuelbreaks are part of a larger planned comprehensive fuelbreak system that includes four BLM districts (Winnemucca, Elko, Vale, and Boise) across Nevada, Idaho, and Oregon.
+Little Owyhee Roadway Fuel Breaks: These fuel breaks are part of a larger planned comprehensive fuelbreak system that includes four BLM districts (Winnemucca, Elko, Vale, and Boise) across Nevada, Idaho, and Oregon.
 The project will be completed in phases with concurrent invasive annuals treatment and re-seeding if necessary.
-To date 3,500 acres have been treated by mowing, with followup treatment of invasive annuals.
-The project will be expanded in once NEPA anlysis is completed, with projected implementation in 2019.
+To date 3,500 acres have been treated by mowing, with follow up treatment of invasive annuals.
+The project will be expanded in once NEPA analysis is completed in fiscal year 2018, with projected implementation in 2019.

 An additional project in this area is work on the old Quinn-Odell fire scar from 1996.
-Rehabiliation efforts on this fire were only marginally effective and so the process of rehabilitating this area and reducing invasive species to help reduce fire is underway.
-Approximately 2,000 acres were treated in fall 2016, and will be reseaded and planted with seedlings in October 2017.
+Rehabilitation efforts on this fire were only marginally effective and so the process of rehabilitating this area and reducing invasive species to help reduce fire is underway.
+Approximately 1,000 acres were chemically seeded in fall 2016, and 1,000 acres in fall 2017.
+One Thousand acres were reseeded and planted with seedlings in October/November 2017, the remainder will be reseeded and planted with seedlings in fall of 2018.